Alexander Glazunov: Mentored by Belyayev

 More important than this praise was that among the work's admirers was a wealthy timber merchant and amateur musician, Mitrofan Belyayev.
 Belyayev was introduced to Glazunov's music by Anatoly Lyadov and would take a keen interest in the teenager's musical future, then extend that interest to an entire group of nationalist composers.
 Belyayev took Glazunov on a trip to Western Europe in 1884.
 Glazunov met Liszt in Weimar, where Glazunov's First Symphony was performed.

 Also in 1884, Belyayev rented out a hall and hired an orchestra to play Glazunov's First Symphony plus an orchestral suite Glazunov had just composed.
 Buoyed by the success of the rehearsal, Belyayev decided the following season to give a public concert of works by Glazunov and other composers.
 This project grew into the Russian Symphony Concerts, which were inaugurated during the 1886–1887 season.

 In 1885 Belyayev started his own publishing house in Leipzig, Germany, initially publishing music by Glazunov, Lyadov, Rimsky-Korsakov and Borodin at his own expense.
 Young composers started appealing for his help.
 To help select from their offerings, Belyayev asked Glazunov to serve with Rimsky-Korsakov and Lyadov on an advisory council.
-The group of composers that formed eventually became known at the Belyayev Circle.
+The group of composers that formed eventually became known as the Belyayev circle.